-The Grand tour Robert had undertaken had a profound affect upon his attitudes and abilities and on the path British architectural style under his influence would take.
+The Grand tour Robert Adam had undertaken had a profound affect upon his attitudes and abilities and on the path British architectural style under his influence would take.

 When his brother James Adam returned from studying at Venice with Clérisseau in 1763 they would take on the world together.
 By the time James joined him, and within that few short years, Robert Adam had already become a darling of London society.

 Robert Adam became England’s most fashionable and famous architect with an ever expanding portfolio of clients.
 However, as he knew, fashion fades while style remains; his solid investment in education and the future of art, design and style began reaping for Robert Adam, and his family, a great many rewards.